-8.4.2 Calibration templates
+8.3.2 Calibration templates

-Note: The exposures generated by the VIRCAM gen cal dark.tsf template can be used for IMAGING DARK calibration.

-- VIRCAM_img_cal_domeflat.tsf - This template makes a flat-field exposure (or series of exposures) suitable for calibrating an IMAGING observation.
-It assumes the VIRCAM img acq domescreen.tsf template has been executed and the telescope is already pointing at the dome screen with the calibration source turned on.
-At the end of the template the flat-field calibration source is switched off. - Parameters: science filter. list of integration times and corresponding numbers of integrations. - VIRCAM img cal linearity.tsf - This template makes a series of flatfield exposures (as VIRCAM img cal domeflat.tsf) but at a variety of different exposure times.
+- VIRCAM_img_cal_reset.tsf This template makes a reset (aka BIAS) exposure.
+The dark filter is selected and a reset/read sequence executed by the detector controller.
+The observation made by this template can be used to calibrate HOWFS and IMAGING exposures. - Parameters: number of reset frames. - VIRCAM_img_cal_dark.tsf This template makes a DARK exposure.
+The dark filter is selected and an exposure made at the same exposure time and integration time as the science observation it is intended to calibrate.
+The observation made by this template can be used to calibrate HOWFS and IMAGING exposures. - Parameters: [optional: detector controller mode], integration time, number of integrations. - VIRCAM_img_cal_darkcurrent.tsf This template makes a series of DARK exposures (as in VIRCAM_img_cal_dark.tsf) but at a variety of different exposure times.
+The resulting data can be used to determine the detector dark current. - Parameters: [optional: detector controller mode], list of integration times and corresponding numbers of integrations. - VIRCAM_img_cal_domeflat.tsf This template makes a flat-field exposure (or series of exposures) suitable for calibrating an IMAGING observation.
+It assumes the VIRCAM_img_acq_domescreen.tsf template has been executed and the telescope is already pointing at the dome screen with the calibration source turned on.
+At the end of the template the flat-field calibration source may optionally be switched off10. - Parameters: science filter, list of integration times and corresponding numbers of integrations.

+[optional: "switch calibration source off when finished" flag].

+- VIRCAM_img_cal_linearity.tsf This template makes a series of flat-field exposures (as VIRCAM_img_cal_domeflat.tsf) but at a variety of different exposure times.
 The resulting data can be used to determine the linearity of the detector response.
-At the end of the template the flat-field calibration source is switched off. - Parameters: science filter. list of integration times and corresponding numbers of integrations. - VIRCAM img cal twiflat.tsf - This template makes a series of exposures sufficient to make a twilight sky flat-field suitable for calibrating an IMAGING observation.
+At the end of the template the flat-field calibration source may optionally be switched off. - Parameters: science filter, list of integration times and corresponding numbers of integrations.

+[optional: "switch calibration source off when finished" flag].

+VIRCAM_img_cal_twiflat.tsf - This template makes a series of exposures sufficient to make a twilight sky flat-field suitable for calibrating an IMAGING observation.
 It assumes the VIRCAM img acq twilight.tsf template has been executed and the telescope is already pointing at the twilight sky.
-The template can be requested to wait until the sky brightness achieves the desired level before proceeding. - Parameters: science filter, optional: [required sky brightness], Either: - list of integration times and corresponding numbers of integrations; or - required illumination level.
+The template can be requested to wait until the sky brightness achieves an appropriate level before proceeding.

+10 Note: The flat-field calibration source will also be automatically switched off the next time the TCS is preset to celestial coordinates.

+Doc.
+Number: VIS-DES-ATC-06084-0001

+Date: 14 December 2004

+Issue: 3.0

+Page: Page 57 of 67

+Author: Steven Beard

+Parameters: science filter.

+[optional: shortest and longest allowable exposure time],

+Either:

+- list of integration times and corresponding numbers of integrations; or - required illumination level. - This template makes one "pawprint" VIRCAM img cal std.tsf observation of a field of photometric standards.
+Its implementation is identical to VIRCAM img obs paw.tsf, described below, except for the template name and "DPR TYPE" header keyword that end up in the resulting data.

-8.4.3 Observation templates
+8.3.3 Observation templates